mikeal/shaolin/README.md

-# Simple functional Web Components
+# Simple Functional Web Components

 You can easily define new custom elements with constructors, reactive rendering functions, and Shadow DOM.